 Eastern Wharf District | EWD

-Although large events are occasionally held in the Eastern Wharf District, the area is relatively quiet most of the time — aside from some construction noise.
+Although some large events are held at Eastern Wharf, the area is relatively quiet most of the time — aside from some construction noise.

 Related Reading: Check Out My Top Savannah Parking Tips